justdeen/Farmstand/README.md

 ## 📄 Acknowledgments

 - MongoDB for providing a free MongoDB instance
-- Express.js for providing a lightweight web framework
+- Express.js for providing a lightweight web framework for routing and API endpoints
 - EJS for providing a templating engine